atnbueno/userscripts/README.md

 It also provides on-page notifications for progress and errors, and handles dynamic navigation automatically.

+**Note:** Due to macOS Safari security restrictions this userscript doesn't work, but it will work with any other browser that supports the **Violentmonkey** extension (see below)

 This userscript pairs well with this shortcut that converts JSON reports into Markdown using a customizable template:
 <https://routinehub.co/shortcut/14347/>